Home » Hawaii Travel Tips » Best Things to Do » 33 Things to do in Haleiwa, Oahu

 After you take your photos of the bridge, head over to the rainbow angel wings mural next to Anahulu’s Shave Ice shop.
 And take a few moments to grab some souvenirs at the Rainbow Bridge Gift Shop.

-6. Get Shave Ice
+6. Grab Shave Ice

 Speaking of shave ice, Haleiwa is one of the cutest towns to enjoy this tasty treat!

 Hands down, the most famous shave ice in Haleiwa is Matsumoto’s Shave Ice.
-It started out as a grocery store in 1951 and once they started making shave ice with homemade syrup, they become legendary.
+It started out as a grocery store in 1951 and once they started making shave ice with homemade syrup, they became legendary.

 Best things to do in haleiwa oahu, featured by top Hawaii blog, Hawaii Travel with Kids: Matsumoto Shave Ice in Haleiwa, North Shore, Oahu